seelikat/neuro-visual-reconstruction-dataset-index/README.md

 **Experiment**

 Participants viewed natural images from the **MS COCO dataset** during long-term scanning sessions (30–40 sessions per participant).
 Each subject saw ~10,000 unique images repeated three times.
-About **1,000 images are shared across all subjects** for cross-subject analysis.
+About 1,000 images are shared across all subjects for cross-subject analysis.

 **Notes**

-- One of the largest and highest-quality human fMRI datasets** currently available.
+- One of the largest and highest-quality human fMRI datasets currently available.
-- Widely used for encoding models, representational analysis, and large-scale brain–DNN comparisons**.
+- Widely used for encoding models, representational analysis, and large-scale brain–DNN comparisons.
 - Provides whole-brain coverage, high spatial resolution (7T), and extensive metadata.
 - Includes additional resources such as an [imagery experiment](https://arxiv.org/abs/2506.06898).